 Currently there is no indication in HSS subscription for VoLTE roaming agreement that we can use for S8HR.
 Hence, doing anything along the lines of Option-2 would require extensions to HSS subscription.
 Also since the roaming agreement is PLMN wide and not per-UE specific, it would not make sense to do option 2.

-Rather than creating a key issue and bringing in different solutions, we propose that we add an architecture requirement that the VPLMN has configuration about the existence of S8HR VoLTE roaming agreement on a per-HPLMN basis. states.
+Rather than creating a key issue and bringing in different solutions, we propose that we add an architecture requirement that the VPLMN has configuration about the existence of S8HR VoLTE roaming agreement on a per-HPLMN basis.

+REV Update: The PCR has been updated to an assumption to meet the requirement in TS 23.401 section 4.3.5.8 which states: The serving PLMN shall indicate to the UE that the UE can expect a successful IMS voice over PS session only if the MME is configured to know that the serving PLMN has a roaming agreement for IMS voice with the HPLMN of the UE.

 Proposal